© Alcina Amara

-Two hours of washing, cleaning and scrubbing in the kitchen and being mocked, may have drained me of strength but not of my spirit to fight back.
-Hungry, angry and frustrated I threw myself on the bed, and pulled my knees to my chin, tears rolled down my cheeks.
+Two hours of washing, cleaning, and being mocked in the kitchen drained me of strength.
+Hungry, I sat on the rug, and pulled my knees together and rested my chin on them.
+Tears rolled down my cheeks.

 The door burst open; Soraya came in holding a small plate.

-Not wanting to look weak I covered the blanket over my legs I wiped my eyes.
+Not wanting to look weak, I wiped my eyes.

 I tucked a lock of hair away from my eye and looked at her with suspicion.

-She tilted her head.
-“Everyone here does chores, I decide who does what”
+“Everyone does chores, I decide who does what.”